sictweb/bti425-2020/notes/angular-services-intro.md

 ### Angular "service"

 In Angular, a *service* is a class that provides value and functionality to your app's components.
-You can think of this in the same way as `server.js` in your Heroku-deployed MongoDB + Express.js + Node.js web service.
+You can think of this as a technique for writing code that can be used in MANY of your app's components.
+Often, a service is a *data provider*, which can manage interaction with a web API.

 > Read the Angular documentation topic about an [introduction to services](https://angular.io/guide/architecture-services).